 IUD $5,200 (41 years / 12 years x $1,300 per IUD)

 An IUD costs up to $1,300, and an IUD lasts up to 12 years (depending on type).
 Over 41 years, an IUD would need to be replaced four times.
-The cost of the four IUDs doesn’t take into account lost wages due to time off work, as insertion and removal of an IUD is performed in a healthcare provider’s office.
-Insertion or removal may be painful and require time off work for recovery.
+The cost of the four IUDs doesn’t take into account lost wages due to time off work for recovery.

 Condoms $4,182 (41 years x 51 times per year x $2 per condom)